 - Vitamins like vitamin E

 - Minerals like magnesium and potassium

-Hence, are nuts good for diabetics?
-Yet, not all dry fruits benefit diabetic people.
+So, the answer to ‘Are nuts good for diabetics?’ is – Yes, but not all of them.
 People must avoid salted nuts as salt content might enhance the risk of complications.

 Dry fruits constitute a simple snack.
 Many of them are safe to be eaten raw, and they are available in a number of grocery stores.
 Diabetic people must avoid salted range.